 In response to these developments, the Science and Technology Council was created by the Academy’s Board of Governors in 2003.
 The Council’s activities are focused on three main areas:

 Industry-wide Projects and Collaboration

-The Council’s Advanced Technology Programs Subcommittee and Research Subcommittee serve as a primary forum for discussion and research regarding important technological issues facing the film industry.
+The Council’s Technology and Research Initiatives Subcommittee serves as a primary forum for problem-solving, discussion and research regarding important technological issues facing the film industry.

 The Council’s Technology History Subcommittee seeks to chronicle the development and implementation of motion picture science and technology through the collection of key artifacts, records and information.

 The Council’s Public Programs and Education Subcommittee produces informative and entertaining programs to teach industry professionals and the general public about the ways in which technology serves the art of motion pictures.

 HISTORY OF THE COUNCIL